External Social Media Policy

 PITTSBURGH PARKS CONSERVANCY EXTERNAL SOCIAL MEDIA POLICY UPDATED AUGUST 3, 2021

 Welcome to the official Pittsburgh Parks Conservancy social media policy page!
-Now celebrating its 25th year, the Parks Conservancy was founded in December 1996 by a group of citizens concerned with the deteriorating conditions of Pittsburgh’s historic city parks.
+The Parks Conservancy was founded in December 1996 by a group of citizens concerned with the deteriorating conditions of Pittsburgh’s historic city parks.
 A non-profit organization, the Conservancy works closely with the City of Pittsburgh under an official public-interest partnership agreement to restore and improve the city’s park system to its full potential.
 The Conservancy is proud to serve as the non-profit partner to the City of Pittsburgh.

 At the Conservancy, we love engaging with fellow park advocates and visitors across all of our social media channels, including Facebook (Frick Environmental Center, Pittsburgh Parks, Schenley Plaza), Instagram, TikTok, and Twitter.
 We often share news about our mission and vision, programs and events, and testimonials from park users.
 We also post updates about the future of our organization, original and “re-post” photos, videos, interesting stories and news articles.